The Authenticity Principle

-Ritu Bhasin’s daily mission is to create a more inclusive and empowered world.
-As the Founder and Principal of leadership and inclusion firm bhasin consulting inc., she coaches C-Suite leaders, executives, and diverse professionals on building cultural competence and leveraging their differences for success.
-As a global speaker, she challenges others to take ownership of their role in addressing racism, discrimination, and prejudice—and is a passionate champion of authentic leadership as a path to inclusion, empowerment, and success.
+Successful companies know that authenticity is everything.
+As a leadership and inclusion consultant, Ritu Bhasin gets this.
+She works to build cultural competence and accountability in the workplace—and shows how productivity, engagement, and satisfaction are natural byproducts of people bringing their authentic selves to work.
+As President of leadership and inclusion firm bhasin consulting inc., she coaches C-Suite leaders, executives, and diverse professionals on leveraging their differences for success.
+And as a global speaker, she challenges others to take ownership of their role in addressing racism and discrimination—and is a passionate champion of authentic leadership as a path to empowerment and success.

-Ritu has received numerous awards for her commitment to social change, including the IndoCanadian Chamber of Commerce Female Professional of the Year Award, the City of Toronto William P. Hubbard Award for Race Relations, and Western University’s Young Alumni Award.
+Bhasin has received numerous awards for her commitment to social change, including the IndoCanadian Chamber of Commerce Female Professional of the Year Award, the City of Toronto William P. Hubbard Award for Race Relations, and Western University’s Young Alumni Award.

-Before founding bhasin consulting inc., Ritu was a practicing lawyer, and the director of legal talent at a preeminent Canadian law firm.
+Before founding bhasin consulting inc., Bhasin was a practicing lawyer, and the director of legal talent at a preeminent Canadian law firm.
 She earned an MBA from the University of Toronto’s Rotman School of Management and an LL.B.
 (With Distinction) from the University of Western Ontario, and she has served as an instructor in the Executive Program at the Rotman School of Management.

 Organizations are more diverse than ever—but in a society that favors sameness and conformity, many workplaces still struggle to retain and advance diverse talent.
 How can we ensure that everyone, regardless of gender, race, sexual orientation, and more, can experience belonging at work?